Leo V of Armenia: Death

-He had one legitimate daughter, Marie de Lusignan (ca 1370 – Cairo, before July 4, 1381, who predeceased her mother and father), and two illegitimate sons, Guy de Lusignan or Guido de Armenia (died 1405), a Canon in Autun, Bayeux, Paris and Arras and Captain de la Tour d'Amblay, and Stephan or Etienne de Lusignan, a Knight in Sis.
+He had one legitimate daughter, Marie de Lusignan (ca 1370 – Cairo, before July 4, 1381, who predeceased her mother and father), and two illegitimate sons, Guy de Lusignan or Guido de Armenia (died 1405), a Canon in Autun, Bayeux, Paris and Arras and Captain of the Tower of Ambleny or Donjon d'Ambleny (Keep of Ambleny), and Stephan or Etienne de Lusignan, a Knight in Sis.

-Upon his death the title of King of Armenia was claimed by Leo's second cousin James I of Cyprus.
+Upon his death, the title of King of Armenia was claimed by Leo's second cousin James I of Cyprus.